grayson-arendt/ROS-2-on-Windows-with-WSL/README.md

-While dual-booting provides a more integrated ROS 2 experience, you can install and run ROS 2 Humble using Windows Subsystem for Linux (WSL2).
+While dual-booting provides a more integrated ROS 2 experience, you can install and run ROS 2 Humble using Windows Subsystem for Linux (WSL).
 This guide will walk you through the steps.
 ## **Install Ubuntu 22.04 for WSL**

 1. Open PowerShell as Administrator: